SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 In this example, initialization begins with a call to a convenience initializer on the subclass.
-This convenience initializer cannot yet modify any properties.
+This convenience initializer can't yet modify any properties.
 It delegates across to a designated initializer from the same class.

 The designated initializer makes sure that all of the subclass's properties have a value,